Florent-V/starter-express/README.md

 ## Contributing

-Les contributions sont les bienvenues !
-Veuillez suivre les étapes suivantes pour contribuer :

-1. Forkez le projet.
+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the project.
-2. Créez votre branche de fonctionnalité (`git checkout -b feature/AmazingFeature`).
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commitez vos changements (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Poussez vers la branche (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Ouvrez une Pull Request.
+5. Open a Pull Request.

-## License

-Ce projet est sous licence MIT.
-Voir le fichier LICENSE pour plus de détails.

-Redémarrez vos conteneurs avec :

-docker-compose down
-docker-compose up --build

-Lorsque le conteneur MySQL démarrera, il exécutera automatiquement tous les scripts .sql présents dans le dossier /docker-entrypoint-initdb.d (qui correspond à votre dossier sql local) lors de la première initialisation de la base de données.

-Quelques points importants à noter :

-Cette méthode n'exécutera les scripts que lors de la première initialisation de la base de données.
-Si vous modifiez le script SQL et que vous voulez le réexécuter, vous devrez supprimer le volume de données MySQL et le recréer :